steverichey/dont-move-site/readme.md

 # Don't Move Website

-This is the code for the new Don't Move website.
+This is the code for the new Don't Move website, which you can see [here](http://dontmove.co).

 # What's New